Skip to main content

 Stream windows

 It is often necessary to operate on streams of finite sections of the latest elements of a stream, called stream windows, e.g. a stream of the latest 10 elements in an infinite stream.
-In OSQL windows are represented as vectors.
+Windows are represented as vectors.
 There are several built-in functions for forming such streams of windows.

 Tumbling and sliding windows